 Smith has arguably put together two Hall of Fame careers, one before his official induction announcement (while riding the likes of Holy Bull, Heavenly Prize, Lure, Inside Information, Skip Away, Coronado’s Quest and Prairie Bayou) and another after (Azeri, Arrogate, Songbird, Zenyatta, Royal Delta and so on).

 It’s been a long ride, with plenty of scares to go with the success.
 Rice was there when Smith fell shortly after the start of a turf race late in the 1989 meet at Saratoga.
 Two days earlier, the jockey won the Travers aboard Coronado’s Quest.
-He led the standings with 30 wins and wound up with a broken back, in a body cast for months and out for the rest of that year.
+Smith led the standings with 30 wins and wound up with a broken back, in a body cast for months and out for the rest of that year.
 Rice saw it happen.

 “You know the shape I’m in, I ran down there and I didn’t know who was going to get the oxygen first me or him,” the valet said.
 “He was spasming up because all the muscles were going up and down his back.
 He got up and walked to the ambulance, with a broken back.
 He’s that tough.”